jcoleman45/6300test/Project2/D1/UseCaseModel.md

 **Author**: \<Team26\>

 ## 1 Use Case Diagram
-A use case diagram is given below that shows the various actors, use case and the interaction between them.
+A use case diagram is given below that shows the various actors, use cases and the interaction between them.

 ![Class Diagram Image](Images/usecasediagram.png)